dosipod/SrWiki/Installing-and-Compiling.md

 ## Flashing From Binary

-* The Sound Reactive WLED binaries for ESP32 and Wemos D1 Mini are located [here.](https://github.com/atuline/WLED/releases)
+The Sound Reactive WLED binaries for ESP32 and Wemos D1 Mini are located [here.](https://github.com/atuline/WLED/releases)

-* SR WLED releases are also available here: https://wled-install.github.io
+SR WLED releases are also included in this web-based installer: https://wled-install.github.io
-*

 <br/>